-Minor accidents requiring first aid will be treated at the FCC Home.
-If the child sustains any type of head injury, bump or broken skin, the child's parent must be notified by the Health and Safety Coordinator immediately.
-The FCC Provider must prepare an Incident Report immediately after the child is treated and it must be signed by FCC Provider and Health and Safety Coordinator.
-The original will go to the child's parent, a copy will be placed in the child's file; and a copy will go to the Health & Safety Coordinator.
+Minor accidents requiring first aid will be treated at the FCC home or center.
+If the child sustains any type of head injury, bump or broken skin, the child's parent(s) must be notified by the Health and Safety Specialist immediately.
+The FCC provider or center-based teacher must prepare an Incident Report immediately after the child is treated and it must be signed by FCC provider or center-based teacher and Health and Safety Specialist.
+The original will go to the child's parent(s), a copy will be placed in the child's file; and a copy will go to the Health & Safety Specialist.
 First aid will consist of a cold compress when appropriate.
 Open wounds may be cleaned using soap and water only.
 A non-medicated band aide or sterile cloth may be used to cover the exposed area.
 Under no circumstances are topical medications or sprays to be applied.

-Serious accidents might occur inside the home or on the playground.
+Serious accidents might occur inside the home, center, or on the playground.
 The first step is for the staff member to assess the extent of the injury.
 If the child is not able to be moved, the following procedures will be followed:

-- If the child has sustained a head, neck, or spinal cord injury, has an obvious leg or arm fracture or is unconscious, the provider will call 911 Emergency Medical Services (EMS) and the parent/guardian immediately. - If the child has none of the above and is able to be moved, the child's parent/guardian can choose to transport the child to the doctor or emergency room. - The Health and Safety Coordinator will call ahead to alert the emergency room or doctor with pertinent information. - Emergency records will be sent to the hospital with the adult accompanying the child if it is not the parent or legal guardian.

-If the child is not accompanied by a parent/guardian or emergency contact person, an Early Head Start/ Head Start staff person will accompany the child in the EMS vehicle.
+- If the child has sustained a head, neck, or spinal cord injury, has an obvious leg or arm fracture or is unconscious, the provider will call 911 Emergency Medical - Services (EMS) and the parent/guardian immediately. - If the child has none of the above and can be moved, the child's parent/guardian, can choose to transport the child to the doctor or emergency room. - The Health and Safety Specialist will call ahead to alert the emergency room or doctor with pertinent information. - Emergency records will be sent to the hospital with the adult accompanying the child, if it is not the parent or legal guardian. - If the child is not accompanied by a parent/guardian or emergency contact person, an Early Head Start/ Head Start staff person will accompany the child in the EMS vehicle.
 Under NO CIRCUMSTANCES are staff or a Provider to transport an injured child.